 Until recently it had been thought that obstetric cholestasis caused a small increased risk of stillbirth.
 The risk of stillbirth in a normal pregnancy is about 1 in 100.
 The risk if you have obstetric cholestasis was thought to be a little more than this.
 The evidence is still not clear and further research is being done.

-There is also an increased risk of your baby passing meconium (like poo) whilst they are in the womb.
+There is also an increased risk of your baby passing poo (called meconium) whilst they are in the womb.
 This can irritate the baby's lungs if breathed in during delivery.

 More research is currently underway into the risks and effects of the condition and treatment.
 If you have obstetric cholestasis you should have a good discussion with your obstetrician and midwife about how big the risks are and how they can be prevented.

 There is possibly an increased risk of serious bleeding from the womb just after giving birth.
 However, again the studies are not conclusive and there may be no increased risk of this.

 How is obstetric cholestasis diagnosed?